 Hate Speech Analysis on Roman Urdu Dataset

-Dyass Khalid, Muhammad Usman Sohail 20100004@lums.edu.pk , 20100053@lums.edu.pk
+Dyass Khalid, Syed Muhammad Arham Noman 20100004@lums.edu.pk , 20100059@lums.edu.pk

 May 20, 2020

 ABSTRACT

 Hate speech detection has been a growing area of interest as the user base of social media websites has grown.
 Human content moderators can only do so much, hence automatic detection has become crucial.
 This paper explores the topic with a focus on Roman Urdu texts as these have not been explored.